-The first article in this three-part series outlined the demands placed on mobile operators with the upcoming introduction of the EU-wide General Data Protection Regulation (GDPR) and introduced the Exomi Mobile Identity solution (XMI).
+The first article in this three-part series outlined the demands placed on mobile operators by the EU-wide General Data Protection Regulation (GDPR) and introduced the Exomi Mobile Identity solution (XMI).
 This second article goes into more detail to describe how the XMI can help operators comply with GDPR requirements quickly and easily.
 The introduction of secure tokens as anonymous handles for users reduces the need for services to access GDPR-controlled personal information.
 When such access is needed, secure tokens ensure that it is done in a GDPR-compliant way.

 The use of secure tokens is at the heart of the XMI solution, replacing header enrichment and the uncontrolled use of MSISDNs.
 The use of tokens means that the XMI functions well with secure HTTPS connections, unlike earlier methods.
 When the user provides consent, the XMI generates a secure token and returns it to the content provider instead of the user’s MSISDN or other actual identifying data.
 This token gives the content provider access only to the specific information or resources that the user has authorized and only for the validity period defined for the token instead of allowing the content provider to access all available user information indefinitely.